swiftomkar/seneca-fast26-pytorch/AEC_readme.md

 ## Data
 Our experiments use the following publicly available large datasets, which can be downloaded from their official repos.

-ImageNet-1k (~146GB): This is the most widely used image dataset (with 1000 classes) downloadable from here
+ImageNet-1k (~146GB): This is the most widely used image dataset (with 1000 classes) downloadable from [here](https://image-net.org/download-images.php)

-OpenImages : We use the extended version of OpenImages with 4260 classes (~645GB), which includes the 600 class OpenImages v4 dataset here, along with the crowdsourced image subset here
+OpenImages : We use the extended version of OpenImages with 4260 classes (~645GB), which includes the 600 class OpenImages v4 dataset here, along with the crowdsourced image subset [here](https://storage.googleapis.com/openimages/web/index.html)

-ImageNet-22k (~1.3TB) : This is the full ImageNet dataset with 21841 classes downloadable from the ImageNet website.
+ImageNet-22k (~1.3TB) : This is the full ImageNet dataset with 21841 classes downloadable from the ImageNet website [here](https://image-net.org/download-images.php).

 For the purposes of validating the functionality of Seneca, you only need a small dataset.
 For this purpose, you can use the test images from the imagenet dataset for classification tasks.
 ![Screenshot 2025-06-29 at 11 26 38 AM](https://github.com/user-attachments/assets/bb2af2be-870c-4ad8-b4d9-2ae013bce9a8)